-So I placed the book back on the shelf and decided there and then that I would start a music book club on the blog.
+So I placed the book back on the shelf and decided there and then that I would start reviewing a music book every month on the blog.

 One of my most popular posts on the blog is my overview of favourite music books written by women so I know there are people out there looking for recommendations.
 Not every music fan is interested in another book about Bowie or the Beatles written by greying old men.

-This is how the book club will work: each month I will read a book related to music written by a woman, write a review and post a few questions to facilitate a discussion.
-If you would like to read the chosen selection that would be awesome, although I don’t mind being the only member of the club.
+So I will read a book related to music written by a woman, write a review and post a few questions to facilitate a discussion.
 By recommending the books I will be doing my bit to promote women writing about music and that is the most important thing.

 Also add me on Goodreads: https://www.goodreads.com/highwayqueens

-Let me know if you would like to participate and add any recommendations for future choices in the comments below.
+Let me know if you have any recommendations for future choices in the comments below.

 Hello, I am interested in being a part of the club if that’s all right – I’m a greying old man, but one who loves music and music writing and who finds Greil Marcus impenetrable and Sylvie Simmons divine…